 At this time Harris County is at a high rate of transmission (CDC Tracker).
 Unvaccinated persons continue to be required to both mask and physically distance.
 The College is not decreasing the standard occupancy limits for classrooms and conference rooms.
 If you are not vaccinated, in addition to masking, it is your personal responsibility to distance while in a group setting.

-The Incident Command Center and BCM Leadership have updated important College pandemic guidelines.
-These updates will be effective in Baylor facilities on Tuesday, June 1.
+Please review the updated important College pandemic guidelines.
 To support these updates, Baylor has provided managers a FAQ to help answer questions.
 If you work in a Baylor affiliate, please continue to follow their pandemic guidance and infection control policies when located in their building.

 COVID-19 Vaccine Attestation: In order to be recognized as fully vaccinated, all employees/learners, regardless of where you received the vaccine, are required to complete the vaccine attestation through the BCM COVID-19 Vaccine App.
 Employees/learners who do not complete the Attestation through the app will be considered unvaccinated.

-For questions about the COVID-19 vaccine, please email firstname.lastname@example.org.
+For questions about the COVID-19 vaccine or policy, please email email@example.com.